BITSS-OPA/URAP-week-progress/20-max-spring-21/weekly_reports.md

 ### Assigned Tasks

--
+- [x] assist with policy analysis for Housing and Homelessness panel
+  - made .Rmd file describing discrepancy between McKinsey's 3.5 mn homes estimate and Livable California/Embarcadero Institute's 1.5 mn homes estimate

+### Notes

+- reproduction package is 3.6 GB, some files are too large to be uploaded to GitHub -- do I need to host my revised reproduction package at a separate host?

-time log: 1 hr for housing meeting
+time log: 1 hr for housing meeting IIIIII

 ## Week 4 (Mar.
 7 - Mar.
 13)